PaycheckCalculatorOnline logo

 Progressive State Tax: Bracket States in 2026

-Most states use a progressive bracket system modeled after the federal structure: as your income increases, higher portions are taxed at higher rates.
-The top brackets vary enormously — from 2.9% in North Dakota to 13.3% in California.
+Most states use a progressive bracket system modeled after the federal structure.
+As your income increases, higher portions are taxed at higher rates.
+The variation between states is enormous — from 2.9% at the top in North Dakota to 13.3% in California.

-California (CA): The highest state income tax in the U.S. — 1% to 13.3% across 9 brackets.
-The 13.3% rate applies to income above $1 million.
-Even middle-income earners face 9.3%.
-This is the most significant state tax factor for high earners on the West Coast.
+**California (CA):** The highest state income tax in the U.S. — 1% to 13.3% across 9 brackets.
+The 13.3% rate applies to income above $1 million, but even middle-income earners in the $68,000–$350,000 range face 9.3%.
+This is the most significant state tax factor for anyone on the West Coast evaluating a job or relocation.

 **Minnesota (MN):** 5.35% to 9.85% — one of the highest top rates in the Midwest.